Tracking access to your site

 The key functionality of Google Analytics is to provide data about the people who are viewing your site.
 The data that will be most interesting to you are probably:

-- The 'bounce rate'.
-A 'bounce' is when a user accesses the site, but then leaves immediately without actually clicking on anything.
-A high bounce rate might mean you need to work on your homepage to make it more accessible or appealing (there is another phrase, '% exit', that you will also come across in analytics - it has a very similar meaning).
+- The 'bounce rate' — when a user accesses the site, but then leaves immediately without actually clicking on anything.
+A high bounce rate might mean you need to work on your homepage to make it more accessible or appealing (there is another phrase, '% exit', that you will also come across in analytics - it has a very similar meaning)

 These are the basic data — you may not want to view anything more than this.
 You will get all of this data when you login, go to the 'Reporting' tab at the top of the page, and then select 'My dashboard', under 'Dashboards' on the left-hand column.
 You'll see an image like this: